oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 15. Disable database backups.

-   Uncheck the "Enable automatic backups" box to disable database backups.
+   Uncheck the **Enable automatic backups** box to disable database backups.

    We don't need automatic backups until we complete the database migration.